International Translation Day

 A Brief History of Translation

-The word “translation” comes from a Latin term meaning “to bring or carry across”.
-Translations have contributed to the creation of the world’s cultures, facilitated trade, allowed ideas and innovations to spread and simply, enabled people to communicate and understand each other.
+The word “translation” comes from a Latin term meaning “to bring or carry across.”
+Translations have contributed to the creation of the world’s cultures, facilitated trade, allowed ideas and innovations to spread, and enabled people to communicate and understand each other.

 Religious texts have played an important role in the history of translation.
 The translation of the Old Testament into Greek in the 3rd century B.C. by a team of 70 scholars is one of the first recorded occurrences of translation in the West.